skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200225 - corporeal epistemics - edited presentation plan.md

 The contemporary cultural backdrop for the tension between so-called embodied knowledge, the unknowable, and the inarticulable is the datafication of human experience. [expand: valuable.jpg] In 2017 _The Economist_ declared that the "world's most valuable resource is no longer oil, but data".[@noauthor_worlds_2017] Around 2014, the social psychologist Shoshana Zuboff [expand: shoshana.jpg] popularised the term _surveillance capitalism_ [expand: surveillance.jpg] to describe the "extractive operations in which our personal experiences are scraped and packaged"[@zuboff_age_2019 Chapter 1] as raw materials -- a process of datafication in which the end game is more than the prediction of our future desires as consumers, but the control of those futures.

 The cultural and financial capital of seeing and understanding the world-as-data means it is not surprising that delicate and fiscally precarious artistic practices and processes located in and through the body -- like dance and somatics -- have also become enamoured by the doctrine of datafication.
-The growing number of online archives, digital forms of documentation, and virtual and augmented reality projects are all implicit or explicit attempts by dance scholars to transform the radically analogue nature of bodily experiences into data.
+The growing number of online archives, digital forms of documentation, and virtual and augmented reality projects are all implicit or explicit attempts by dance scholars to transform the radically analogue nature of bodily experiences into data.[type: ⇪2]

 The datafication of human experience and the limitations of body-based practice-research are related because the construction and production of knowledge is never based on the simple observation of worldly things.
-Rather, to understand what we say we know and do not know, the vital epistemic question is, according to the social scientist Walter Mignolo, "who, when, [and] why is constructing knowledges?"[-@mignolo_epistemic_2009 p.160] If the overwhelming contemporary phenomenon is the extraction of data from human experiences, then the question of _who, when and why is constructing knowledges_ necessitates an encounter with the limits and excesses of datafication.
+Rather, to understand what we say we know and do not know, the vital epistemic question is, [expand: walter.jpg] according to the social scientist Walter Mignolo, "who, when, [and] why is constructing knowledges?"[-@mignolo_epistemic_2009 p.160] If the overwhelming contemporary phenomenon is the extraction of data from human experiences, then the question of _who, when and why is constructing knowledges_ necessitates an encounter with the limits and excesses of datafication.

 I want to propose that complex and radically analogue human experiences like experimental choreographic and movement practices have ontologies that are underpinned by two key characteristics: 1) they defy the capacity to be accurately and wholly articulated and shared; and 2) they exceed "algorithmic description".[@odell_how_2019 p.xvi]